 Higher rate tax is a type of taxation for individuals on earnings between £50k and £100k (in 2019/20).
 Income tax is split into bands and the main effects of being in the higher rate band is that basic income tax increases from 20% to 40%, dividend tax increases from 7.5% to 32.5% and CGT increases from 10% (18% on residential property) to 20% (28% on residential property).

 If a company is insolvent, it can't pay its debts.
 If a company is knowingly insolvent and still trading there may be course for legal action against them.

-IR35 is tax legislation that is designed to stop people avoiding tax through the use of an intermediary.
+IR35 is tax legislation that is designed to stop people from avoiding tax through the use of an intermediary.
 The most common case IR35 looks to tackle is someone who effectively works for a business like an employee would but rather than getting paid through PAYE they invoice the business to avoid the income tax and national insurance.
-IR35 has historically been fairly ineffective in most cases but HMRC are making some big changes in the next few years that could change that.
+IR35 has historically been fairly ineffective in most cases but HMRC are making some big changes at the moment that could change that.